eddiesTime/sme_app/gfm_documentation.md

 #### Implementation

 Do you remember *the principle of lifting state up*?
-It is the fundamental principle to manage app state with Stateful Widgets in Flutter.
+It is the fundamental principle to manage app state with stateful widgets in Flutter.
 The common lowest ancestor in this example is the `WeatherApp` itself because you have to update the theme set in `MaterialApp` to display weather changes.

-You can see how this looks like in the Widget Tree in *Figure 30*.
+You can see how this looks like in the widget tree in *Figure 30*.

 | ![Stateful Example Widget Tree](https://i.imgur.com/E0CQYoz.jpg) |
 | :--------------------------------------------------------------: |